 LSU COMD provides adult outpatient speech, language, cognitive, voice and swallowing therapy through a collaboration with Alliance Therapy Services.
 The focus of this clinic is to provide clinical training to our students in an outpatient medical setting to adults with a variety of disorders and diagnoses.
-We provide speech therapy, physical and occupational therapy with a multi-disciplinary team.
+Alliance provides speech therapy, physical and occupational therapy with a multi-disciplinary team.
 Veronica Moore Walker, M.A./CCC-SLP is the LSU clinical instructor at this site.
-Approximately 6 graduate students are assigned each semester.
+Approximately 4-6 graduate students are assigned each semester.

 Accelerated Supports for a Child’s Evolving NeuroDevelopment (ASCEND) is a collaborative program between LSU Department of Communication Disorders and Capital Area Human Services District.
 The goal of ASCEND is to provide a variety of interventions to 2-6 year old children with the diagnoses of Autism Spectrum Disorder (ASD).
 Speech-Language Therapy services are coordinated by LSU Clinical Instructor, Kathleen “Keeny” Olinde, M.A., CCC-SLP.
 The focus of this clinic is to provide speech-language evaluations, treatment plans, and individual and group therapy services to children with Autism Spectrum Disorders while collaborating with the child’s treatment team including: the child’s parents, Board Certified Behavioral Analysis Specialists, Applied Behavioral Analysis Technicians, and a Psychologist.